-- Out of school (OSS) students are encouraged to stay current with schoolwork while serving OSS and will receive credit for completing missed work. - Alternative Learning Center (ALC) students report to the Alternative Learning Center room and are allowed to make up work and are not counted as absent for the day, or from class.
+- Out of school (OSS) students will receive credit for missed work. - Alternative Learning Center (ALC) students report to the Alternative Learning Center room and are allowed to make up work and are not counted as absent for the day, or from class.